modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ; Unfortunately the C40 doesn't allow cmpi3 7, *ar0++ so the next best
 ; thing would be to get the small constant loaded into a register (say r0) ; so that it could be hoisted out of the loop so that we only ; would need to do cmpi3 *ar0++, r0.
-Now the loop optimisation pass ; comes before the flow pass (which finds autoincrements) so we're stuck.
+Now the loop optimization pass ; comes before the flow pass (which finds autoincrements) so we're stuck.
-; Ideally, GCC requires another loop optimisation pass (preferably after ; reload) so that it can hoist invariants out of loops.
+; Ideally, GCC requires another loop optimization pass (preferably after ; reload) so that it can hoist invariants out of loops.
 ; The current solution modifies legitimize_operands () so that small ; constants are forced into a pseudo register.